mia-platform/documentation/docs/development_suite/set-up-infrastructure/authorization-flow.md

 ---

 Security is a matter of great importance for all companies.
 In order to protect your digital assets it is important to have a secure infrastructure.
-Mia-Platform can help you setting up your infrastructure by providing you strong and reliable **authentication** and **authorization** mechanisms.
+Mia-Platform can help you to set up your infrastructure by providing you strong and reliable **authentication** and **authorization** mechanisms.
 In this page, you can find out how Mia-Platform authorization flow works.

 ## Authentication and Authorization